erinnaschneider/team-profile-generator/README.md

 # Team Profile Generator

 ## Overview:
-An inquirer-based program that generates an HTML page based on the user's inputs of a basic work team structure.
-The prompts begin with a manager's input and asks for:
+A program that generates an HTML page, based on the user's inputs, of a basic work team structure.
+The prompts begin with questions for a team's manager and asks for:
   * Name
   * Employee number
   * Email address